emordonez/100-days-of-code/log.md

 Added the Mann--Whitney _U_ test for comparing mean ranks and began implementing a permutation test for comparing medians.

 **Thoughts:** I did not get as much done today as I wanted to (ideally, I should've finished the permutation test and trend fit).

+### Day 44: June 19, 2021

+**Today's progress:** Finished the permutation test and trend fitting for median differences.

+**Thoughts:** No looming thoughts, I just need motor through the rest of this analysis!